 A new take on “food miles” — killing chickens gently — thoughts about antibiotics and animal byproducts in feed — why air chilling matters.
 Many companies are born out of a desire to do things bigger, better and faster than any other before.
 However, for Tecumseh Farms, a Nebraska-based certified organic chicken producer, bigger and faster weren’t nearly […]

+Working with and within nature using perennial food crops and restoration agriculture.
 Mark Shepard has created something of an environmental oasis at his Wisconsin homestead, New Forest Farm.
 Shepard, a farmer and author, is a longtime proponent of restoration agriculture, the practice of recreating healthy, naturally occurring, economically viable perennial farms.
+Packed with biodiversity, these […]

 While certified organic farming has been the focus of much attention in the move toward sustainable agriculture, other methodologies and philosophies are being used with great success, though considerably less fanfare.
 Permaculture Inspired by Bill Mollison’s observation of self-sustaining ecosystems in rainforests in Australia, permaculture provides a method of analyzing the environment and designing systems—such […]